0xHabitat/tealgarden/README_REVIEW.md

 :point_right: **Final Steps:**

 1. Once you are finished, create a pull request in our repo.
+The pull request should add a new `.json` file to the `/packages/common/src/data/processes` folder.

 2. We will check all submissions and merge the content to our [teal.garden](https://teal.garden) page.